Name: Edward

 lost their lands and influence in the Cromwellian and Williamite confiscation's

-of the 17th century.
-The Irish Civil War of 1641 is credited with being the
+The Irish Civil War of 1641 is

-cause of the Comnonwealth confiscation's in Ireland.
-Because of their devotion
+credited with being the cause of the Commonwealth confiscation's in Ireland.

-to faith, King, and country the estates of the Irish Papist" landed gentry
+Because of their devotion to faith, King, and country the estates of the Irish

-In 1649 Cromwell became Commander-in-Chief of all English forces in Ireland and
+the Cromwellian settlement.
+In 1649 Cromwell became Commander-in-Chief of all

-soon conquered most of the country.
-There followed a great deal of
+English forces in Ireland and soon conquered most of the country.
+There

-redistribution of the land.
-In 1675 12 1/2 million acres were redistributed,
+followed a great deal of redistribution of the land.
+In 1675 12 1/2 million

-settlers.
-During the Williamite confiscation's, 1688-1702, 1,060,792 acres and
+English and Scottish settlers.
+During the Williamite confiscation's, 1688-1702,

-much personal possessions were forfeited by Irishmen loyal to King James the
+1,060,792 acres and much personal possessions were forfeited by Irishmen loyal

-Second.
-About one-fourth of these were eventually returned to their former
+to King James the Second.
+About one-fourth of these were eventually returned to

-to this use but the Coffeys did not.
+later returned to this use but the Coffeys did not.

 Some